survivejs/webpack-book/manuscript/building/03_code_splitting.md

 Code splitting is one of those features that allows you to push your application a notch further.
 You can load code when you need it to gain faster initial load times and improved user experience especially in a mobile context where bandwidth is limited.

+To recap:

-It comes with some extra work as you must figure out what's possible to split.
+* **Code splitting** comes with extra effort as you have to decide what to split and where.
 Often, you find good split points within a router.
 Or you may notice that specific functionality is required only when a particular feature is used.
 Charting is a good example of this.

-Applying `import` or `require.ensure` alone can be effective. `require.context` has more limited possibilities, but it's a powerful tool especially for tool developers.
+* In order to use dynamic `import` syntax, both Babel and ESLint require careful tweaks.
+Webpack supports the syntax ouf of the box.
+* Dynamic `import` provides less functionality than `require.ensure`.
+While it's possible to handle errors with it, features like naming are available for `require.ensure` only.
+* The techniques can be used within modern frameworks and libraries like React.
+You can wrap related logic to a specific component that handles the loading process in a user-friendly manner.

+I will show you how to tidy up the build in the next chapter.

-T> There's a complete example of how to use the code splitting technique in the *Searching with React* appendix.
-You will see how to set up a static site index that's loaded when the user searches information.
+T> The *Searching with React* appendix contains a complete example of code splitting.
+It shows how to set up a static site index that's loaded when the user searches information.

 T> [webpack-pwa](https://github.com/webpack/webpack-pwa) illustrates the idea on a larger scale and discusses different shell based approaches.
 We'll get back to this topic at the *Multiple Pages* chapter.